 A welcome email achieves two things:

-- It confirms the user that they have subscribed voluntarily
+- It confirms to the user that they have subscribed voluntarily

 - It can give them instant gratification in the form of good content

-Now, welcome emails are expected and have little chances of getting ignored.
+Now, welcome emails are expected and have little chance of getting ignored.
 It is the following emails that do not get opened, get labeled as spam or simply receive a quick unsubscribe.

 To avoid those scenarios, ensure that your email ticks off all these items:

-- The email fields: name, from and email address should be easily recognizable
+- The email fields: name and email address should be easily recognizable

 - Use the same email across all campaigns directed to the customer